This article was originally written in 2019 and his updated in 2021 for relevance.

 Market Segmentation - Understanding your market to see where demand comes from.
 What types of consumers do you have?
 What are their buying patterns, needs and expectations.

-Pricing Structure - Optimse your pricing based on each particular segment.
+Pricing Structure - Optimise your pricing based on each particular segment.
 This could include corporate rates, wholesale rates or packages.

 Seasonality and Events - Identify your shoulder months and high seasons, look at peak days of the week, and any upcoming ‘key’ dates or events.